faunalia/permaclim/README.md

   The package add the following algorithms to sexante:

-  - monthly mean: given a tiff with the weekly values (52 bands) returns a layer with the mean of specified month.
+  - Monthly mean: given a tiff with the weekly values (52 bands) returns a layer with the mean of specified month.

   - Snow height by slope: given the snow height and a slope layer returns a layer with the snow weighted with the SAF function.

-  - ...
+  - Ground surface temperature: given the snow heigth, air temperature, Qs and K will return the ground surface temperature as in the article "PERMACLIM: a model for the distribution of mountain permafrost, based on climatic observations"  by Mauro Guglielmin, Barbara Aldighieri, Bruno Testa

 Install
 -------

-  How to install the algorithms in sextante:
+  Permaclim is installed as standard qgis plugin.
+The algoritms will be available in sextante.

-  - extract the repository in <home>/.qgis/python/plugins/sextante:
+  - extract the repository in <home>/.qgis/python/plugins:

-        $ git clone <home>/.qgis/python/plugins/sextante
+        $ git clone git://github.com/faunalia/permaclim.git <home>/.qgis/python/plugins/

-  - add to <home>/.qgis/python/plugins/sextante/core/Sextante.py the following
-    lines:

-        from sextante.permaclim.PermaclimAlgorithmProvider import PermaclimAlgorithmProvider
-        ...

-        @staticmethod
-        def initialize():
-            #add the basic providers
-            ...
-            Sextante.addProvider(PermaclimAlgorithmProvider())
-            ...
+  - activate the plugin from the qgis interface

 Testing
 -------